CLICK THE MENU ABOVE TO EXPLORE THE SITE

 ACKNOWLEDGEMENTS

-For assistance, contributions, support and expertise we’d like to thank: Aleks Kolkowski, Maxim Kravchinskij, Rudolf Fuchs, Artemyi Troitsky, Maxim Kravchinskij, Galina Shtanko, Nick Markovitch, Alex Budovsky, Sergey Chernov, Sergey Korsakov, Marina Tsurtsumia, Laysan Gilmanova, Nix Stewart, Irene and Andrey, Nicola Stewart, the UK Arts Council.
+For assistance, contributions, support and expertise we’d like to thank: Aleks Kolkowski, Maxim Kravchinskij, Rudolf Fuchs, Artemyi Troitsky, Galina Shtanko, Nick Markovitch, Alex Budovsky, Sergey Chernov, Sergey Korsakov, Marina Tsurtsumia, Laysan Gilmanova, Nix Stewart, Irene Kukota, Andrey Lubakin, Roger burton, The Horse Hospital, Monica Whitlock and the UK Arts Council.

 For generous permission to use images and recordings: Aleksandr Khrisanov, Alexandr Moskalenko, Anatoly B, Andrei Arntgolts, Andrei Minkin, Ilya Shirokiy, Justinas Shimkauskas, Nickolay Markovich Kurganoff, Sergey Stavitsky, Valeriy, Yuri Bernikov Yuriy Boyarintsev, Yuriy Gladkov, Gregory Kachurin